znhskzj/grid-trading-plan-calculator/README.md

 - Comprehensive logging for debugging and auditing
 - User-friendly GUI with intuitive layout
 - Automatic update checking and installation
-- Users can now switch between Yahoo Finance and Alpha Vantage for stock data retrieval
+- Users can switch between Yahoo Finance and Alpha Vantage for stock data retrieval
 - Trading instruction parsing for quick and flexible plan generation
 - Automatic adjustment of stop-loss prices to ensure they are below current prices
 - Price tolerance checking to warn users of significant price discrepancies
 - User-specific configuration file for personalized settings
 - Automatic saving and loading of user preferences
+- Moomoo API integration for real-time trading capabilities
+- Support for both real and simulated trading environments
+- Market selection between US and HK stocks
+- Enhanced fund allocation display showing total, reserved, and available funds
+- Integration with Moomoo API for real-time account information and stock positions
+- Detailed display of stock portfolio, including quantity, market value, and profit/loss for each position
+- Support for both real and simulated trading environments in US and HK markets

 ## Project Structure